TF2-Engine/TF2/Runtime_Engine/README.md

 ### Actual FPGA running mode

 The precompiled rpd files are stored in ./cnn/device/rpd/.
-Please make sure .rpd file has been burned sucessfully with following command, before running program in FPGA
+Please make sure .rpd file has been programed sucessfully with following command, before running program in FPGA.

 ```
 remote_update aclf10a_sr2x8g0 -l f